-1: Viability of sport and recreation groups

-- Facilitation of an open, up to date database of sport and recreation contacts. - Facilitation of regular meetings between sport and recreation groups and Council staff involved in maintenance of facilities. - Facilitation of a program of education and 7.4 9.2 training for sport and recreation groups. - Development of partnerships to expand, - target and promote new sport and 11.4 recreation programs.
+1: Viability of sport and recreation groups Status Key Outcome ✓ Facilitation of an open, up to date database of sport and recreation contacts. √ Facilitation of regular meetings between sport and recreation groups and Council staff involved in maintenance of facilities.
+X Facilitation of a program of education and training for sport and recreation groups.
+Refer actions 7.4 and 9.2 X Development of partnerships to expand, target and promote new sport and recreation programs.
+Refer action 11.4 management arrangements Status Key Outcome ✓ Media communication for significant works within parks. √ Annual review of budget allocations for sport and recreation purposes to support development and management of facilities. √ Use Council funds to attract external funding. √ Prepare a Sport Field and Venue Lease/Licence Review and develop a consistent policy for fees and charges.
+X Investigate employing an officer to identify funding sources and prepare applications.
+Refer action 14.1 X Update zoning within the Local Environmental Plan to identify new park areas and amend Development Control